Zade222/SpriteShrink/README.md

 ## Support and Contact

-If you have any questions, encounter issues, or would like to provide feedback, please open an issue on the [GitHub Issues page](https://github.com/Zade222/SpriteShrink/issues).
+If you encounter issues or would like to provide feedback, please open an issue on the [GitHub Issues page](https://github.com/Zade222/SpriteShrink/issues).
+Please understand that the issue tracker isn't a forum.
+It is for tracking feature requests, problems, issues, etc.

+If you want to discuss the software and it's capabilities with others please use the [GitHub Discussions page](https://github.com/Zade222/SpriteShrink/discussions).